thatoddmailbox/thatoddmailbox.github.io/_projects/duck-hacker.md

 layout: project

 name: Duck Hacker
 details_front: A game where you hack various things by programming DuckBots, small robots that run Lua code.
+Uses custom OpenGL code for 3D rendering.
 index: 2

 hide_read_more: true